workmajj/popcorn/README.md

         https://google.com/movies
         https://www.google.com/movies

 4. Popcorn will ask you to log in to your Hunch account if you haven't already.
-(Note that credentials are sent in the clear, since the script uses basic auth to log in.)
-Then you'll see ratings load next to each title.
+(Note that credentials are sent in the clear using basic auth.)

+5. Now you'll see ratings load next to each title.
 The ratings are color-coded, with better ratings appearing bolder.

-If you're interested, you can click a rating to open Hunch's page for that film.
+6. If you're interested, you can click a rating to open Hunch's page for that film in a new window/tab.